geraldmc/algo-bio/Program-HW1/README.md

   -test OUTPUT  direct a matrix to a named output file
 ```

-If run using:
+For purposes of the assignment (to test proper parsing of input and writing of output) one should type:

 ```
-python driver.py './data/LabStrassenInput.txt'
+python driver.py -f './data/LabStrassenInput.txt'
 ```

 output *similar* to